notsplol/code-review-prep/README.md

 - Code is organized under `src/`
 - Tests are under `tests/`
 - Use `black .` for formatting and `flake8 src tests` for linting

+## Possible Future Feature

+Integrate with AI to generate automated detailed summaries and warnings

 ## Running Tests